-- Exercise the freedom to choose your attitude-in all situations, no matter how desperate they may appear or actually be, you always have the ultimate freedom to choose your attitude. - Realize your will to meaning-commit authentically to meaningful values and goals that only you can actualize and fulfill. - Detect the meaning of life's moments-only you can answer for your own life by detecting the meaning at any given moment and assuming responsibility for weaving your unique tapestry of existence. - Don't work against yourself-avoid becoming so obsessed with or fixated on an intent or outcome that you actually work against the desired result. - Look at yourself from a distance-only human beings possess the capacity to look at themselves out of some perspective or distance, including the uniquely human trait known as your "sense of humor." - Shift your focus of attention-deflect your attention from the problem situation to something else and build your coping mechanisms for dealing with stress and change. - Extend beyond yourself-manifest the human spirit at work by relating and being directed to something more than yourself.
+- 1 Exercise the freedom to choose your attitude.
+In all situations, no matter how desperate they may appear or actually be, you always have the ultimate freedom to choose your attitude. - 2 Realize your will to meaning.
+Commit authentically to meaningful values and goals that only you can actualize and fulfill. - B Detect the meaning of life's moments.
+Only you can answer for your own life by detecting the meaning at any given moment and assuming responsibility for weaving your unique tapestry of existence.

+4 Don't work against yourself.
+Avoid becoming so fixated on an intent or outcome that you actually work against the desired result.

+6 Look at yourself from a distance.
+Only human beings possess the capacity to look at themselves from a distance, with a sense of perspective, including the uniquely human trait known as your sense of humor.

+6 Shift your focus of attention.
+Deflect your attention from the problem situation to something else and build your coping mechanisms for dealing with stress and change.

+D Extend beyond yourself.
+Manifest the human spirit at work by directing your attention and relating to something more than vourself.